metacryst/harvard--art/README.md

 # harvard--art

-this is a project I made for General Assembly. it displays a gallery of paintings from the Harvard Art Museum. each painting can be viewed at a larger size, as well as the title, artist, and medium used.
+this is a project created for General Assembly. it displays a gallery of paintings from the Harvard Art Museum. each painting can be viewed at a larger size, as well as the title, artist, and medium used.

 ### technologies